News and Commentary

 Congress handed U.S. taxpayers a year-end gift on Dec.
 19, 2019, in the form of a new law intended to help taxpayers save more money for retirement while giving them more flexibility in how and when they use those funds over their lifetimes.

-Here are the details of what is included in the Setting Every Community Up for Retirement Enhancement (SECURE) Act and how it may affect you.
+Here are some of the provisions included in the Setting Every Community Up for Retirement Enhancement (SECURE) Act and how they may affect you.

 Raises the Age for Required Minimum Distributions from Tax-Deferred Accounts

-Taxpayers may now wait until the year they turn 72 before they must begin taking annual required minimum distributions (RMDs) from their tax-deferred retirement accounts, such as 401(k)s and traditional individual retirement accounts (IRAs).
-Under prior law, individuals were required to begin taking taxable RMDs at age 70½.
+The age at which taxpayers must begin taking annual required minimum distributions (RMDs) from their tax-deferred retirement accounts increases to 72.
+Under prior law, individuals were required to start taking taxable RMDs from 401(k)s and traditional individual retirement accounts (IRAs) at age 70½.

-This change, which applies to taxpayers who turn 70½ after Dec.
-31, 2019, is welcome news to high-net-worth individuals who may not need to tap into these savings accounts for financial support in retirement.
+This change is welcome news to high-net-worth individuals who may not need to tap into these savings accounts for financial support in retirement.
 Instead, individuals may defer income taxes on these distributions for an additional one-and-a-half years.
-As an added bonus, the new law eliminates the age cap on IRA contributions, allowing individuals who are still working after age 70½ to continue to earn income and save money without incurring immediate tax liabilities.
+As an added bonus, the new law eliminates the age cap on IRA contributions, allowing individuals still working after age 70½ to continue earning income and saving money without incurring immediate tax liabilities.

 Expands Retirement Savings Opportunities to Part-Time Workers

-Beginning in 2021, part-time employees who have worked at least 500 hours per year over the past three years will be eligible to participate in a 401(k) plan sponsored their employers, provided they are at least 21 years old at the end of the three-year period.
-Previously, participation in these plans was limited to full-time employees who worked more than 1,000 hours each year.
-Employers will not be required to offer the same matching contributions to part-time employees as they provide to their full-time colleagues.
+The law calls for part-time employees who have worked at least 500 hours per year over the past three years to become eligible to participate in an employer’s 401(k) plan, provided they are at least 21 years old at the end of the three years.
+Previously, participation was limited to full-time employees working more than 1,000 hours per year.
+Employers will not be required to offer the same matching contributions to part-time employees as to their full-time colleagues.

 Improves Small Business Access to Workplace Retirement Plans

 Less than 40 percent of private-sector workers in the U.S. have access to retirement savings plans at their place of employment.
-The SECURE Act aims to change this, beginning in 2021, by allowing unrelated small businesses to pool together their resources and create an open, multiple employer plan (MEP) with one centralized level of administration and governance to serve the needs of all of the participating companies’ employees.
-This will not only expand employee access to retirement savings plans, it will also help the nation’s small businesses compete when it comes to attracting and retaining top talent.
+The SECURE Act aims to change this, beginning in 2021, by allowing unrelated small businesses to pool their resources and create an open, multiple employer plan (MEP) with one centralized level of administration and governance to serve the needs of all participating companies’ employees.
+This will not only expand employee access to retirement savings plans but also help the nation’s small businesses compete when it comes to attracting and retaining top talent.

 To encourage more businesses to adopt retirement plans, the new law increases the tax credit available to small businesses that set up workplace retirement plans to a maximum of $5,000 annually for three years.
 It was previously limited to $500 per year.
 In addition, the law introduces a new $500 tax credit per year for three years for those small businesses whose plans include an automatic enrollment feature.